Ancylus fluviatilis: Distribution

-In large parts of the Mediterranean area (Iberian Peninsula, Italy, etc.) occurring there are marked forms which according to molecular genetic are stand-alone forms so far not named their own.
-Such forms are also found in northeastern Africa (coastal areas of Morocco to Tunisia, Hoggar mountains in Algeria), as well as in the Highlands up to 2240 m above sea level in Ethiopia.
+In large parts of the Mediterranean area (Iberian Peninsula, Italy, etc.) there are marked forms which according to molecular genetics are so far not named as separate species.
+Such forms are also found in northeastern Africa (coastal areas of Morocco to Tunisia, Hoggar Mountains in Algeria), as well as in the Highlands up to 2240 m above sea level in Ethiopia.
 It was found in Saudi Arabia (Brown and Wright 1980, Neubert 1998) and Yemen (Al-Safadi 1990) and in Caucasus (Armenia), but it is not known in the Afrotropical region.

 Habitat

-This freshwater limpet is rheophile, which lives in oxygen-rich fast-running waters and also in karst springs.
+This freshwater limpet is a rheophile, which lives in oxygen-rich fast-running waters and also in karst springs.
 It does not occur in waters which freeze in winter.
-They need a hard substrate with suitable (not too low and not too rich) algae growth, which is why they are frequent in Central Europe especially in rivers and streams.
-In North America and Western Europe they occur in lakes.
+They need a hard substrate with suitable (not too low and not too rich) algae growth, which is why they are frequent in fresh water in Central Europe especially in rivers and streams.
+In North America and Western Europe they also occur in lakes.
 In contrast to many other freshwater snails, the animals tolerate a base-poor acidic environment.
-Southern European, North African and Middle East representative of the species group can survive exposure due to low water levels up to a certain extent by forming a protective layer on the underside of the shell.
+Southern European, North African and Middle East representative of the species group can survive exposure due to low water levels, to a certain extent, by forming a protective layer on the underside of the shell.
 In Central European forms, this is possible only to a limited extent, but they may survive low water levels by adhering firmly on the stone surface.